-Joel Rifkin's house.
+Joel Rifkin's house

-Joel started killing at the age of 30.
+He started killing at the age of 30.
 At the time, he was unemployed and living with his mother and sister.

-Rubinstein was a former member of the punk rock band "Reagan Youth", which had broken up three years earlier.
-However, he had fallen on hard times and was heavily addicted to heroin.
+Rubinstein was a former member of the punk band Reagan Youth, which had broken up three years earlier.
+By the time he crossed paths with Rifkin, he was a washed-up rock star who was heavily addicted to heroin.

 On June 24th, 1993, she jumped into Rifkin's car and told Rubinstein that she would be back in 20 minutes.
 However, she never returned.